Alaniya National Park: Topography

 The park sits at a central point of the Caucusus, which are themselves the continental divide between Asia and Europe.
 Alaniya NP is approximately two-thirds of the distance between the Black Sea to the west and the Caspian Sea to the east.
 The southern border of the park, at the top of the mountain ridge, runs along the border with the Republic of Georgia.
 To the west is the Kabardino-Balkaria Reserve (another mountain-peak protected area), and to the east is the North Ossetian Reserve.

 Altitudes range from a high at Mount Uilpata of 4646 m, to 800 meters in the Urukh River valley below.
 Most of the ground cover is glacier, rock and scree at the higher altitudes.
 Modern glaciation is approximately 80 km2.
 At mid-level altitudes, approximately 20% of the park is forested.
 At the lowest levels, and in the valleys to the north, are grasslands and scattered forest.

 The park has more than 70 rivers and streams, mostly fed by glaciers.
 The few lakes are small in size and also fed by glaciers and snow runoff.
 The 45 lakes cover an area of only 11 hectares in total, while the 5 alpine marshes cover a total area of 103 hectares.
-The main ridge and side ridge is composed of granites, gneisses, and schists, with the younger sedimentary rocks gathered in large fan-shaped folds.
+The main ridge and side ridge are composed of granites, gneisses and schists, with the younger sedimentary rocks gathered in large fan-shaped folds.
 There are mineral springs in the upper valleys, waterfalls, and forest glades on terraces.
 Named glaciers include the Masota, Tana, Karuaugom, Songuti, Bart, Fastagstete, and Tasmazov.

 The primary river valley through the park is the Urukh River, fed by the Karaugom Glacier and numerous glacial tributaries.
 The Karaugom Glacier is 1.3 km long, and 26.6 km in area.
 In elevation, the glacier reaches from 3,440 meters at the top to 1,830 meters at the bottom of the tongue – a height of 1610 m.
 A recent study associated the glacier's with a rise in temperatures in the Central Caucusus of 0.05 degrees C per year, and an average glacial retreat of 8 meters per year.
 Moreover, the Karaugom descends to a lower altitude than any other glacier in the Caucusus, well into the forested zone.